Keo-Osman/Keo-Osman.github.io/content/Cloning.md

  - A branch from the parent plant is cut off, its lower leaves are removed, and the stem is planted in damp compost.
  - Plant hormones are often used to encourage new roots to develop.
  - The cutting is usually covered in a clear plastic bag to keep it moist and warm.
 After a few weeks, new roots develop and a new plant grows.

+---
 # Animals
 ## Embryo Transplants
-- Female animal is artificially inseminated.
+1. Female animal is artificially inseminated.
-- Zygotes develop into embryos and are removed from animal
+2. Zygotes develop into embryos and are removed from animal.
-- Embryos are split before the can become specialised
+3. Embryos are split before the can become specialised.
-- Identical embryos are transplanted into host mothers
+4. Identical embryos are transplanted into host mothers.
 ## Adult Cell Cloning
 1. The nucleus is removed from an unfertilised egg cell.
 2. The nucleus from an adult body cell, such as a skin cell, is inserted into the egg cell.